Her Private Life (TV series): Synopsis

 After unfounded rumors break out claiming Deok-mi and Shi-an are dating, Ryan suggests he and Deok-mi pretend to date to ward off Shi-an's fans who threaten to harm her.
-However, Kim Hyo-jin (Kim Bo-ra), Um So-hye’s spoiled daughter who, unknown to her mother (who would strongly disapprove), is another fansite manager of Cha Shi-an under the pseudonym Sindy, manages to land a job as an intern in the museum seeking to prove Ryan and Deok-mi are a fake couple, leaving them both no choice but to continue the act even at work.
-Eventually, they fall in love.
+However, Kim Hyo-jin (Kim Bo-ra), Um So-hye's spoiled daughter, who is another fansite manager of Cha Shi-an under the pseudonym Sindy, (a fact unknown to her mother as she would strongly disapprove), manages to land a job as an intern in the museum, seeking to prove that Ryan and Deok-mi are a fake couple.
+This leaves them both no choice but to continue the act even at work, and they eventually fall in love.